ClojureBridge/drawing/curriculum/first-program.md

 Now let's go ahead and actually run the Quil sketch.
 Open up Nightcode and Import - find the drawing folder and click.
 Open the file `src/drawing/core.clj`

-On the bottom of the right side, click Run with REPL.
-This may take a while.
+On the bottom of the right side:

+1. click Run with REPL
+2. click Reload

-Once you see the prompt, `user=>`, on the bottom window, click Reload.
+Run with REPL may take a while to startup.
+Once you see the prompt, `user=>`, on the bottom window, you can click Reload.

 A window will pop up and a circle bouncing, hitting walls within.

-You may close the window by clicking a close (X) icon on the top.
+You may close the pop up-ed window by clicking a close (X) icon on the top left.

 ## Modify Project